40ants/barista/README.rst

 Installation
 ============

-Right now there is no a binary to install, you need a ClosureCL to load and run program.
+Right now there is no a binary to install, you need a `LispWorks`_ to load and run program.

 Roadmap
 =======